Napheesa Collier leads Lynx to blowout win over New York

 Abbreviated version: Now is the time.

-With center Sylvia Fowles hobbling about, a protective boot on her right calf and leg, the Lynx needed Collier more than ever.
-“Even more so now,’’ Reeve said, “where she might be keyed on, just the importance of her being a great player who makes her teammates better.
-She knows how to get that done.’’
+With center Sylvia Fowles hobbling about, a protective boot on her right calf and leg, the Lynx needed Collier.
+"Even more so now,'' Reeve said.
+"Just the importance of her being a great player who makes her teammates better.
+She knows how to get that done."

 Yes she does.